chenhsong/OpenProtocol/ts/src/README.md

 ### API Usage

-An global object called `iChen.OpenProtocol` will be available for you to create various OpenProtocol&trade; messages.
+An global object called `iChen.OpenProtocol` will be available for you to create various Open Protocol&trade; messages.
 In particular, the `iChen.OpenProtocol.createMessage` function can create different messages based on parameters provided.

 To converse with an iChen&reg; System server, simply: